This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Not Providing Enough Sunlight

-- Use a light requirements chart to match herbs with their environment.
+- Reference a light requirements chart

 Not Pruning Herbs Regularly